davekaj/ranking/ARCHITECTURE.md

 # Multi-Subgraph Design

-To throw in all protocols into a single index, is not practical at the moment.
+To throw in all protocols into a single indexed subgraph, is not practical at the moment.
 For a few reasons:

 - Indexing can take very long.
 To combine all protocols will take a long time to index
 - Combining all protocols into one makes it monolithic.
 Subgraphs are prone to errors that crash it, and cause long downtimes.
 Keeping them seperate is useful.
 - One day there should be Subgraph Composition, but that is in the future and we cannot wait for it.
 - It is possible we could build a simple score that is based on multiple protocols.
 This can work when you are not tracking heavy usage events, like basic ERC-20 token transfer, or uniswap swaps.
 For example, tracking all AAVE and Compound deposits, borrows, repays, etc, could easily be done.
 My guess is only a few hundred of these happen a day, vs. +10,000 uniswap trades a day, and +100,000 for some token transfers.